≡ Menu

 It is also worth noting that different insurance companies have different underwriting guidelines and may have different approaches to assessing risk for individuals with BVA.

-That said however, one thing that we have consistently found is that even though it may be possible for someone who has been diagnosed with a BVA to be able to qualify for a no medical exam term life insurance policy, when they do, it’s usually at a rate that is worse than they would have been able to qualify for had they applied for a fully underwritten (exam required) policy.
+Oe thing that we have consistently found is that even though it may be possible for someone who has been diagnosed with a BVA to be able to qualify for a no medical exam term life insurance policy, when they do, it’s usually at a rate that is worse than they would have been able to qualify for had they applied for a fully underwritten (exam required) policy.

 Why do life insurance companies care if I’ve been diagnosed with Bicuspid Aortic Valve (BVA)?

-It’s fair to say that just about any time an individual has been diagnosed with some “kind” of pre-existing medical condition which affects one’s heart, that most life insurance companies are going to take an active “interest” in wanting to know more about “that” condition and how “serious” it might be.
+It’s fair to say that just about any time an individual has been diagnosed with some “kind” of pre-existing medical condition that affects one’s heart, most life insurance companies are going to take an active “interest” in wanting to know more about “that” condition and how “serious” it might be.

 And who…